 The basement of Crash Records on The Headrow has been well used in recent years – being the home of Dragnet Records until 2015 when they decided to go online only.

-Taking their place is former Huddersfield resident, Wall of Sound Records, who have stepped in with their glorious second hand musical produce.
+Former Huddersfield shop Wall of Sound Records are now residents here.
+They have stepped in with their glorious second-hand musical produce.
 Spanning the past 60 years of music, and sometimes even longer, they’ve got classic rock, heavy metal, punk, indie, blues, reggae and soul, so if it’s classic records and discoveries of yesteryear you’re looking for, well, Wall of Sound may well throw up a few surprises.

 They also have a bunch of CDs, DVDs, books and music memorabilia, if that’s your bag, and if you’re looking for a long lost find, the clever folk down there will no doubt be able to lend a hand.